prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/interactivity/checkpoint.md

 We need to load the jQuery library in order to use it.
 We'll use a process very similar to how we loaded Twitter Bootstrap's stylesheets, using a version of the library hosted via a CDN.

-Navigate to http://jquery.com/download/#using-jquery-with-a-cdn to find a link to https://code.jquery.com to find a link to to instructions on how to load the latest version of jQuery (3.x) in "minified" format.
+Navigate to http://jquery.com/download/#using-jquery-with-a-cdn to find a link to https://code.jquery.com to find a link to instructions on how to load the latest version of jQuery (3.x) in "minified" format.
 Namely, the documentation instructs you to add the following script tag to your HTML file: `<script src="https://code.jquery.com/jquery-3.1.1.min.js" integrity="sha256-hVVnYaiADRTO2PzUGmuLJr8BLUSjGIZsDYGmIJLv2b8=" crossorigin="anonymous"></script>`.
 Add it directly above the existing internal script near the bottom of the page:

 ```` html
 <!DOCTYPE html>